 Pentel Energel Infree

 The Pentel Energel line is consistently a top pick with left-handed writers thanks to the smoothness and quick drying times.
-The most popular pen in the line with true fans is the excellent Energel-X, which is cheap and easy to find.
-While it’s a fine pen, it’s been upgraded in the Energel Infree.
+The most popular pen in the line is the excellent Energel-X, which is cheap and easy to find.
+While it’s a fine pen it has a dated look and old-school colors.
+Also the Energel-X has been upgraded in the Energel Infree.
 The Infree is the same pen — complete with the gel ink and oversized button on the top — but it has a clear body, metal clip, and cool silver grip.
-The Infree also sold in limited edition colors which really showed off what Pentel can do with their gel technology.
+The Infree also sold in limited edition colors which really shows off what Pentel can do with their gel technology.

 Zebra Sarasa Dry

-The entire Sarasa line of gel pens is excellent, but the Sarasa Dry gel pen is the best of the bunch.
+Zebra’s entire Sarasa line is excellent, but the Sarasa Dry gel pen is the best of the bunch.
 It features a super-quick drying ink that is a great option for lefties, just like the Energel (but possibly better).
 Zebra claims the ink dries 85% faster than a traditional ink, and while that’s hard to verify there is no denying that this ink is top-notch.

 The Sarasa Dry also has a great looking body, which styling that is cooler than the typical office pen.
 It also has the Sarasa’s spring-loaded clip, which is functional and fun to play with.
 The Sarasa Dry is sold in both a 0.4 mm and 0.5 mm sizes.
 There isn’t a huge difference between the two, but if you want quick dry times then you definitely want a smaller writing tip, not a full 0.7 mm or 1.0 mm.